konverner/telegram-bot/README.md

 `main.py` - The main file that defines and runs the bot.

-`service/` - The module that contains a class with services for the bot.
+`core/` - The module that contains services for the bot's applications.

-`conf/config.py` - The file that contains the configuration for the bot and the application.
+`conf/apps/` - Config files for user's applications

+`conf/admin/` - Config files for admin's applications

-`conf/logging_config.py` - The file that contains the configuration for the logging.
+`api/handlers/apps` - The user's application handles for interactions with the Telegram API.

-`api/telegram.py` - The file that handles interactions with the Telegram API.
+`api/handlers/admin` - The admin's application handles for interactions with the Telegram API.

-`db/database.py` - The file that handles interactions with the PostgreSQL database.
+`db/database.py` - The file that handles interactions with the database.

+`db/models.py` - Models for database tables.

+`db/crud.py` - CRUD operations for database.

 `tests/` - The directory that contains the tests for the application.

 `Dockerfile` - The file that defines the Docker container for this application.

+## In-built applications

+### LLM

+### Resource

 ## Setup